A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Results

 \subsection{Long or Complex Code Line}

-This group comprises studies that evaluate elements related to the size and complexity of code lines.
-More specifically, it covers two topics: whether lines are longer than 80 characters and whether they should include multiple statements.
-The first topic is analyzed in the study of \cite{Santos2018}.
-In this study, they found out that students and professionals find code snippets where every line consists of up to 80 characters more legible than ones where there are longer lines (Two-tailed test for proportion, $p<0.001$).
+This group comprises studies that evaluate elements related to the size and complexity of code lines. \autoref{summary-long-complex-line} presents a summary of the analyzed results.

+\textbf{Line length.} In the study of \cite{Santos2018} (details about the methodology are in \autoref{sec:spacing}), the subjects were asked if they agree that the practice ``\textit{line lengths not exceeding 80 chars}'' has a positive impact on code legibility.
+The authors found out that students and professionals find code snippets containing lines of up to 80 characters more legible than code snippets where there are longer lines (Two-tailed test for proportion, $p<0.001$).

-Two studies tackle the question of whether lines of code including a single statement are more legible than ones with multiple statements. \cite{Santos2018} found out that students and professionals prefer code snippets where lines of code do not include multiple statements (Two-tailed test for proportion, $p<0.001$).
-As discussed before, the paper of \cite{Medeiros2019} (\autoref{sec:block_delimiters}) introduces and evaluates what the authors call misunderstanding code patterns.
+\textbf{Statements per line.} Three studies tackle the question of whether lines of code including a single statement are more legible than ones with multiple statements. \cite{sampaio2016} evaluated the relevance of the practice of \textit{``breaking the line after semicolon''} for code legibility (the methodology is detailed in \autoref{sec:spacing}).
+The authors found that this practice is relevant for code legibility ($median = 4$, $range = 3$, $interquartile = 1.5$).

+\cite{Santos2018} found out that students and professionals agreed with the practice ``\textit{avoid multiple statements on a same line}'' (Two-tailed test for proportion, $p<0.001$), i.e., the subjects prefer code snippets where lines of code do not include multiple statements (details about the methodology are in \autoref{sec:spacing}).
+As discussed before, the paper of \cite{Medeiros2019} (\autoref{sec:block_delimiters}) introduced and evaluated what the authors call misunderstanding code patterns.
 Among the studied patterns, one specifically refers to a scenario where multiple variables are initialized on the same line.
 The study asked subjects their opinion about the use of this pattern (\textsf{Giving an opinion}).
 The authors found out that the use of \textit{multiple initializations on the same line} was neither negative nor positive for most of the subjects.
-In the second study, they submitted 1 pull request to remove this pattern, which was rejected by developers.
+In the second study, they submitted one pull request to remove this pattern, which was rejected by developers.